urbanemotions/covidtrackr/README.md

 * As a user, I want to be able to edit the patient symptoms information
 * As a user, I want to be able to delete a patient symptoms record

-* As a user, I want to be able to add illnesses that I am currently experiencing
+* As a user, I want to be able to add illnesses that the patient is currently experiencing
 * As a user, I want to be able to view the illnesses index
-* As a user, I want to be able to retrieve a list of illnesses the current users are experiencing
+* As a user, I want to be able to retrieve a list of illnesses the current patient is experiencing
-* As a user, I want to be able to edit my illness information
+* As a user, I want to be able to edit the patient illnesses information
-* As a user, I want to be able to delete my illness record
+* As a user, I want to be able to delete a patient illnesses record

-* As a user, I want to be able to add locations that I have visited in the last 2 weeks
+* As a user, I want to be able to add locations that the patient visited recently
 * As a user, I want to be able to view the locations index
-* As a user, I want to be able to retrieve a list of locations
+* As a user, I want to be able to retrieve a list of locations the patients visited
-* As a user, I want to be able to edit my location information
+* As a user, I want to be able to edit the patient locations information
-* As a user, I want to be able to delete my location record
+* As a user, I want to be able to delete a patient locations record

-* As a user, I want to be able to select my treatment
+* As a user, I want to be able to select the treatment for the patient
 * As a user, I want to be able to view the treatments options
-* As a user, I want to be able to retrieve a list of treatments
+* As a user, I want to be able to retrieve a list of the patient treatments
-* As a user, I want to be able to edit my treatment information
+* As a user, I want to be able to edit the patient treatments information
-* As a user, I want to be able to delete my treatment record
+* As a user, I want to be able to delete a patient treatments record

 Installation instructions: